-To secure exceptional human resources required to manage the Fujitsu Group as a global ICT company and further strengthen the link between its financial performance and shareholder value, while at the same time improving its transparency, Fujitsu established its Executive Compensation Policy as follows.

-Executive compensation is comprised of the following: "Base Compensation," specifically a fixed monthly salary in accordance with position and responsibilities; "Stock-Based Compensation," which is a long-term incentive that emphasizes a connection to shareholder value; and "Bonuses" that are compensation linked to short-term business performance.
+To secure exceptional human resources required to manage the Fujitsu Group as a global ICT company, and to further strengthen the link between its financial performance and shareholder value, while at the same time improving its transparency, Fujitsu establishes its Executive Compensation Policy as follows.
+Executive compensation is comprised of the following: "Base Compensation," specifically a fixed monthly salary in accordance with position and responsibilities; "Bonuses" that are compensation linked to short-term business performance; and "Performance-based Stock Compensation," which is a long-term incentive that emphasizes a connection to shareholder value.